bazz1tv/jtag-search-pi/README.md

 I made a simple Pi-implementation mbed wrapper for DigitalInOut and Bam! (like Chef Emeril Lagasse).
 That's a spicy meatball.

 ## How to Compile
 wiringPi library must be installed.
-This can easily be installed from Raspbian: `sudo apt-get install wiringpi`
+This can easily be installed from Raspbian:
+`sudo apt-get install wiringpi`

+then, simply compile by doing
+`make`

 ## How to Use